 A blogger on a site I used to write for asked for affirmation to not attend her sister’s wedding…to another woman.
-I get it: the fear and distaste many Christians have for the gay community and their rights.
-But if I have a family member getting married, I would attend to show my love to her rather than boycott the event and create further strife.
-My attendance doesn’t condone anything.
-I love people in spite of their sins, in spite of different views.
+I get it: the fear and distaste many Christians have for the gay community and their civil rights.
+But if I have a family member or friend getting married, I would attend to show my love to her rather than boycott the event and create further strife.
+Isn’t it more about relationship and being a peacemaker?
+I am commanded to love my neighbor.
+What would Jesus say?

-Another Christian blogger states that those on the fringe of Christianity (specifically Mormons, Adventists, and Catholics) are not people with whom real Christians should ever fraternize.
+Another Christian blogger states that those on the fringe of Christianity (specifically Mormons, Adventists, Jehovah’s Witnesses, and Catholics) are not people with whom real Christians (Protestants?) should ever fraternize.
 She essentially calls for a BLOGGER HOLOCAUST and I wonder if there’s a WASP BLOGGER KKK out there and if she’s a card-carryin’ member.
-And also why didn’t she include the Jehovah’s Witnesses in her list?
 Maybe she reads a different Bible than I do?
 Because the Jesus I know hung out and ate with sinners and the fringes of society on a regular basis.
 I wonder if she’s seen the movie Footloose?
 I read and love many bloggers of all faiths, denominations, and backgrounds.
 They all have something to offer and teach.
 We should be educated in apologetics.
 Too many “Christians” are so scared and uneducated in Bible history or doctrine that they are legalistic.
 Not everyone is the enemy.
 I love learning and being curious.

-Another Christian blogger complains about Christians on her social media feeds who share from celebrities’ pages who are openly gay and supportive of questionable organizations that don’t agree with her worldview.
-Instead of unfollowing those friends or clicking “I don’t want to see this,” in the top righthand corner of the status, she had to publicly denounce the character and personal life choices of anyone sharing anything from any sites with vulgar language or questionable moral ideals.
+Another Christian blogger complains about Christians on her social media feeds who share from celebrities’ pages who are openly gay and supportive of questionable organizations that don’t agree with her ultra-conservative worldview.
+Instead of scrolling by, unfollowing, or clicking “I don’t want to see this,” in the top righthand corner of the status, she had to publicly denounce the character and personal life choices of anyone sharing anything from any sites with vulgar language or questionable ideals.
 Some pages are crass and others are just funny.
 I am absolutely one of those!
 I prefer the honesty of those sites to the fake and watered-down posts of others.
 I am seldom shocked.
 They are truth speakers and the truth is uncomfortable.

-Some bloggers accept any and every sponsor that comes their way, no matter if it’s a good fit for their family or readership or perhaps even doesn’t align with their self-proclaimed worldview.
+Some bloggers accept any and every sponsor that comes their way, no matter if it’s a good fit for their family or readers or perhaps even doesn’t align with their self-proclaimed worldview.
 It was free or made them a dime or acquired them a few pageviews, so that post is going up for all the world to see while they sell their souls to improve their network and analytics.
 Good for them.
-And I hope they claim all that on their taxes!
+And I hope they claim all that on their taxes?
 I struggle with maintaining integrity in this area.
 I have overstretched with reviews before and sometimes it’s so hard to say no. I’m limiting reviews and giveaways more and more.

-Many Christian bloggers just want to fit in and feel better and bigger by keeping others out… all the while quoting Joel Osteen and other false preachers.
-And sometimes out-of-context scripture references are my favorite.
+Many Christian bloggers just want to fit in and feel better and bigger by keeping others out… all the while quoting Joel Osteen and Joyce Meyer and other prosperity preachers.
+And out-of-context scripture references are my favorite.
 Post a random Bible verse!
 Stab where it hurts.
 They recommend popular authors that twist scripture and weave in weird beliefs.
 They claim mom gospel or adoption gospel is the only or best way to heaven.
 They are holier than thou.
-Too many readers don’t know how to discern truth and love these books with dangerous ideologies.
+Too many readers don’t know how to discern truth and just love these books with dangerous ideologies.
 Just because it’s published by a conservative or even proclaimed Christian publisher, doesn’t mean it’s good or right.

-Some bloggers nonchalantly remark that they only make $xx on this affiliate program or with that sponsor and it is hardly worth their time while some of us would be thrilled to only make that, ever, on anything!
+Some bloggers nonchalantly remark (braggy) that they only make $xx on this affiliate program or with that sponsor and it is hardly worth their time while some of us would be thrilled to only make that, ever, on anything!
 Some of us aren’t rich or successful in the blogging world – by any standards.
 I’m excited to get each and every penny.
 With integrity.
 I don’t post what I earn or don’t earn.
 Most of the time if I use #ad on a post, I never actually make money.
 Often, no one clicks the link or makes a purchase.
 Sometimes, I just want to share a product we use and love.

 These wolves in sheep’s clothing hide behind their keyboards while their personal testimonies fall apart.